dee-kap/deekap/content/_index.md

 ### Newsletter

 I write a monthly newsletter which is subjectively interesting.
-Give it a try if are interested in knowing about happenings in my life.
 It is mostly about what I post on this website, technical links, random thoughts, books and whatever comes to my mind.

 <div style="text-align:center">
   <iframe